 - Ensuring the acceptable, safe use and storage of all camera technology, images, and mobile phones through the implementation, monitoring and reviewing of the appropriate policies and procedures.

-- The CPO is required to attend or ensure that a senior member of staff who has the relevant training and access to appropriate supervision, attends where appropriate, all child protection case conferences, reviews, core groups or meetings where it concerns a child at The Aim Sky High Company and to contribute to multi-agency discussions to safeguard and promote the child’s welfare.
+- The CPO is required to attend or ensure that a senior member of staff who has the relevant training and access to appropriate supervision, attends where appropriate, all child protection case conferences, reviews, core groups or meetings where it concerns a child at Aim Sky High and to contribute to multi-agency discussions to safeguard and promote the child’s welfare.

 Child abuse and neglect